|

 Raspberry Vanilla Bean Freezer Jam

-We ran out of freezer jam so I decided to make another batch of my husband’s favorite, raspberry.
-While gathering together ingredients to make the jam, I started thinking about a sauce I made last year that I loved called Roasted Raspberries and Blueberries with Vanilla Bean.
-I really loved the flavor that the vanilla gave to the roasted berries, so I decided to use a vanilla bean when making this jam.
+We ran out of freezer jam so I made this easy raspberry vanilla bean freezer jam recipe inspired by a Roasted Raspberries and Blueberries with Vanilla Bean recipe I made last year.
 I combined the scraped vanilla bean seeds with the white sugar until well combined and I also soaked the used vanilla bean pod in the raspberry puree for a while, to give the jam an extra nice vanilla flavor.
-Needless to say, this jam was a big hit with my family and will probably disappear much too quickly.
+This freezer jam was a big hit with my family and will probably disappear quickly.

 Raspberry Vanilla Bean Freezer Jam